DETAILED ACTION

 Regarding claim 6, Dunsmore et al. disclose the control device according to claim 1, wherein the information related to plurality of processing qualities includes information related to a capacity of the first processing device (Paragraph 0096 discloses through “available capacity” processing qualities such as device capacity evaluated by the edge location placement service).

-Regarding claim 11, Dunsmore et al. disclose a control method, comprising: in a control device connected to a plurality of processing devices, a base station device, and a mobile device via a network: acquiring information related to a plurality of processing qualities of the plurality of processing devices, wherein the base station is selected based on a mobility of the mobile device, and the base station provides a wireless connection to the mobile device within a coverage of the base station; selecting a first processing device from the plurality of processing devices based on the acquired information and the mobility of the mobile device; and selecting at least one network function from a plurality of network functions of a core network connected to the base station device, wherein the selection of the at least one network function is based on a processing quality of the selected first processing device, the plurality of processing qualities includes the processing quality of the selected first processing device, and the selected first processing device executes the selected at least one network function of the core network connected to the base station device.
+Regarding claim 11, Dunsmore et al. disclose a control method, comprising: in a control device connected to a plurality of processing devices, a base station device, and a mobile device via a network: acquiring information related to a plurality of processing qualities of the plurality of processing devices, wherein the base station device is selected based on a mobility of the mobile device, and the base station device provides a wireless connection to the mobile device within a coverage of the base station device; selecting a first processing device from the plurality of processing devices based on the acquired information and the mobility of the mobile device; and selecting at least one network function from a plurality of network functions of a core network connected to the base station device, wherein the selection of the at least one network function is based on a hardware processing quality of the selected first processing device, the plurality of processing qualities includes the hardware processing quality of the first processing device, and the selected first processing device downloads software and a setting file for implementation of the selected at least one network function of the core network, and constructs the selected at least one network function of the core network using the downloaded software and the downloaded setting file.
 (The limitations of this claim are rejected on the same grounds of rejection as claim #1).

 Response to Arguments